 - Fibromyalgia and Chronic Myofascial Pain Syndrome: A Survival Manual.
 Written by Devin Starlanyl MD and Mary Ellen Copeland MS, MA, this book explains how fibromyalgia and chronic myofascial pain affect many aspects of the sufferer’s life and gives suggestions on how to make life more comfortable.
 This book, written by people diagnosed with FMS and MPS, is a must-have for all afflicted with these diagnoses.

-The American Cancer Society’s estimates that there will be 1,658,370 new cancer cases diagnosed in 2015.
-According to the National Cancer Institute, the most common cancer in the United States today is breast cancer.
-More than 234,000 new cases are expected in 2015.
-The next most common are lung cancer with an estimated 221,200 new cases and prostate cancer with an estimated 220,800 new cases in 2015.
-Colon and Rectal cancers combined are next with an estimated 132,700 new cases in 2015.
+The American Cancer Society estimates that there will be 1,800,000 new cancer cases diagnosed and an estimated 606,520 deaths in 2020.
+The most common cancer in the United States today is skin cancer.
+The second most diagnosed cancer in the United States is breast cancer.
+More than 279,100 new cases of breast cancer are expected in 2020.
+The next most common cancers are: lung cancer (with an estimated 228,820 new cases in 2020); prostate cancer (with an estimated 191,930 in 2020); colon/rectal cancers (with an estimated 147,950 new cases in 2020).

-Breast cancer is now the most common cancer in the United States and among women worldwide.
-One in eight women will be diagnosed with it in their lifetime.
-It’s rare in men, but it’s estimated that 2150 men will be diagnosed with breast cancer in 2015.
+Breast cancer is now the second most common cancer in the United States among women (276,480 in 2020) and among women worldwide (behind skin cancer).
+According to the U.S. Breast Cancer Statistics, one in eight women will be diagnosed with breast cancer in their lifetime.
+Breast cancer is rare in men, but the American Cancer Society estimates that 2,620 men will be diagnosed with breast cancer in 2020, with 520 deaths.
 The good news is that there has been a gradual reduction in breast cancer in women 50 and older, which might coincide with the decline in hormone replacement therapy after menopause.
-There has also been better screening and earlier detection, as well as increased awareness, leading to a decline in deaths from breast cancer.
+Better screening, earlier detection and increased awareness have led to a decline in deaths from breast cancer.

-No one knows the exact cause of breast cancer, but breast cancer is always caused by some kind of damage to a cell’s DNA.
+Breast cancer is caused by some kind of damage to a cell’s DNA.
 Just a small sample of the risk factors for developing breast cancer are drinking alcohol, a family history of breast cancer, aging, hormone therapy after menopause, dense breast tissue and certain benign breast conditions.
 The American Cancer Society website has a complete list of risk factors.

-Inflammatory breast disease is the most aggressive type of breast cancer, and it presents differently.
-Typically breast cancer is usually first detected by the presence of a lump during self-exam or mammogram.
-Inflammatory breast cancer is generally seen in younger women and presents with changes in the breast, such as a lump or mass, red, purple, or pink coloration or bruising, tenderness, firmness, enlargement, itching and pain, warm feeling, ridged or thickened skin, enlarged lymph nodes, and changes in the nipple.
+Inflammatory breast disease is the most aggressive type of breast cancer.
+Typically, breast cancer is usually first detected by the presence of a lump during self-exam or mammogram.
+Inflammatory breast disease is generally seen in younger women with changes in the breast (such as a lump or mass, red, purple, or pink coloration or bruising, tenderness, firmness, enlargement, itching and pain, warm feeling, ridged or thickened skin, enlarged lymph nodes) and changes in the nipple.

 Early detection is the key to survival.
 Performing a monthly breast exam can help identify any changes.
-Mammograms are 70%-80% effective in detecting breast cancer.
-However, thermograms are more effective.
-Even though thermograms are usually not covered by health insurance, they can identify breast cancer long before a mammogram.
+Mammograms are 70%-80% effective in detecting breast cancer (a 3-D mammogram is the best).
+Thermograms detect cancer at an earlier stage than a mammogram.
 Non-invasive thermography was approved by the FDA in 1982 and uses Digital Infrared Thermal Imaging.

 Another way to maintain breast health is by “Phluffing your girls.”
-This technique is an excellent way to keep the lymph flowing around your breasts. http://www.cherylchapman.com/pdf/phluff.pdf
+This technique, developed by Cheryl Chapman, is an excellent way to keep the lymph flowing around your breasts.

 Most people who develop lung cancer have been smokers, and smoking is the biggest risk factor for lung cancer.
 But 10 to 15 percent of those who get lung cancer have never smoked.
 Among those who have never smoked, the risk factors include exposure to secondhand smoke, radon gas, asbestos and other chemicals such as arsenic, chromium and nickel, as well as a family history of lung cancer.